Richard A. Stafford

 Distinguished Service Professor

-Stafford is a recipient of Carnegie Mellon University’s Alumni Merit Award, the Heinz School’s Public Service Award, and an inductee to the Hall of Fame of Junior Achievement of Southwest Pennsylvania.
+Stafford is a recipient of Carnegie Mellon University’s Alumni Merit Award and the Heinz School’s Public Service Award, and he is a Hall of Fame of Junior Achievement of Southwest Pennsylvania inductee.

 B.S. in Mathematics and M.S. in Public Management from Carnegie Mellon University